-- If the operator has a battery backup and is not a sealed type, check the water levels.
+- If the operator does not have a sealed battery backup, check the water levels.

 - Lubricate hinges.

-- Clear and cut any vegetation that is near any moving parts of the operator or gate.
+- Clear any vegetation that is near any moving parts of the operator or gate.

 - Adjust the chain (if applicable).
 You should have about 1” of chain “sag” for every 10 feet of length, but no more than 3”.